lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ```

 This behaviour is more noticeable when using the overclocked version.
-This effect is mostly undesired and somewhat uncontrollable unless the user tunes the `TEMPO` *and* starts the song at a very specific moment (Though extremely not recommended)
+This effect is mostly undesired and somewhat uncontrollable unless
+the user tunes the `TEMPO` *and* starts the song at a very specific moment (Though extremely not recommended)<br>
 Version 8.8.0 and onwards keeps the envelopes very stable, and it's drift is not an issue anymore

 Use version 8.8.7 if you wish to retain the old ADSR system, that is compatible with plenty of emulators and all Gameboy consoles.